saresend/bardamu/src/prob_theory/seq_inf.md

 By Axiom, probabilities can at most be 1.
 So, rather than looking at individual events, we want to look at sequences.
 What we want to do is analyze the probabilities of infinite *sequences* of events.

-A simple example to think about for the following segment is the probability of flipping some number of heads in a row:
+A simple example to think about for the following segment is the probability of flipping some number of heads in a row (with a random variable being an indicator of whether that event happened:

 \\[
-    X_i = \mathbb{P}(\text{i heads consecutively}) = \frac{1}{2}^i
+    X_i(P = 1) = \mathbb{P}(\text{i heads consecutively}) = \frac{1}{2}^i
 \\]

 So, now imagine that we flip an infinite number of coins.
 Now, we can start asking questions about how many different events corresponding to different \\(X_i\\) we might expect to encounter.
-Notably, could we see infinite different events?
+Notably, could we see infinite different \\(X_i\\) succeed?
-To answer this, we introduce the following theorem, called the Borel-Cantelli lemma, which defines behavior for certain types of sequences
+To answer this, we introduce the following theorem, called the Borel-Cantelli lemma, which describes the behavior for infinite sequences.

 \\[
   \boxed{